 You will need to reach out to LinkedIn Learning directly to get a subscription to their service as Absorb does not sell LinkedIn Learning plans.

 You will require a LinkedIn SAML set up with full SSO configurations.
-Review this article to learn more about managing the Single Sign-On (SSO) integration with LinkedIn.
+Review the LinkedIn Learning SSO Implementation Guide to learn more about managing the Single Sign-On (SSO) integration (see attachments at the end of this article).
 LinkedIn Learning will come with a free single sign-on (SSO) connection specifically for LinkedIn Learning Connection.
 However, if you would also like to connect to other systems that we do not offer an app or out-of-the-box integration for, you will need to pay the one-time fee to add SSO to your portal.
 You can learn more setting up a SAML SSO on Absorb here: Outgoing SAML 2.0 Single Sign-On

 Once you have configured LinkedIn Learning, you will have access to the necessary information required to set up the integration with Absorb.
 To complete the configuration with Absorb, you will need the Client ID and the Client Secret.
 You can obtain this information by going to the LinkedIn Account Center and selecting the Integrations >API Application Provision.